This page will be updated as information becomes available. Last updated March 1, 2021.

 Prevention

-There are currently no vaccines available to protect against this new virus.
+There are currently vaccines available to protect against this new virus.
 Federal, state, and local health departments recommend these simple steps to help stop the spread of COVID-19:

 - Stay home whenever possible.